Ismail Kadare: International breakthrough (1970–1980)

-Controversy and tension in Albania (1981–90)
+Controversy and tension in Albania (1981–1990)

 In 1981, Kadare published The Palace of Dreams, an anti-totalitarian fantasy novel.
 In the novel, an authoritarian dystopia (the imaginary U.O.S.; the United Ottoman States) through an enormous bureaucratic entity (the Palace of Dreams) collects every dream in the empire, sorts it, files it, analyses it, and reports the most dangerous ones to the Sultan.
 Kadare first published an excerpt of the novel as a short story, alongside some of his other new works, in his 1980 collection of four novellas, Gjakftohtësia (Cold-bloodedness).
 The following year, under the same title, Kadare published the completed novel in the second edition of Emblema e dikurshme (Signs of the Past); despite its political themes, it was not censored by the Albanian authorities.

 After publishing The Palace of Dreams, readers began to draw comparisons between its critique of totalitarianism and the current government of Albania.
 At a meeting of the Albanian Writers Union, Kadare was accused by the president of the Union of deliberately evading politics by cloaking much of his fiction in history and folklore, and The Palace of Dreams was expressly condemned in the presence of several members of the Albanian Politburo.
 Kadare was accused of attacking the government in a covert manner, and the novel was viewed by the authorities as an anticommunist work and a mockery of the political system.
 As a result, the work was banned—but not before 20,000 copies had been sold.
 The authorities were initially reluctant to imprison or purge Kadare, as he had become an internationally recognized literary figure and it would have caused an international backlash – which, given the country's rapid economic decline, the government wanted to avoid at all costs.
-Western press reacted to the condemnation of The Palace of Dreams, and protests mounted in the West in defense of the author.
-Of all his books, it is the one Kadare is most proud of having written.
+Western press reacted to the condemnation of The Palace of Dreams, and Western protests mounted in his defence.
+Of all his books, he was most proud of having written this one.